Juan-Nathan/nlp-network-analysis/README.md

 - Created using `tm`:
   - Converted the preprocessed corpus into a DTM.
   - Removed sparse terms from the DTM (retaining terms in ≥ 30% of documents).
-- Converted the DTM into a matrix.
-- Selected 30 informative tokens manually.
+- Manually selected 30 informative tokens to remain in the matrix.

 ## Analysis & Results